fireshark519/professional-growth-portfolio/reflection.md

 Elder Bednar once compared spiritual development to intertwined strands in a rope—each one strengthening the whole.
 I now see my spiritual life and professional life that way.
 When I lead a team ethically, it’s a spiritual act.
 When I study cloud architecture with prayer, it becomes consecrated learning.
 When I help someone solve a tech problem patiently, I am not just doing a job—I am ministering in my own way.

 Rather than separating “spiritual” and “career,” I’ve come to believe that one empowers the other.
 My testimony makes me a more compassionate leader.
 My temple covenants guide how I approach hard decisions.
 And my daily effort to be a disciple of Jesus Christ gives me a deeper reason to excel, innovate, and serve in IT.

+## 🎥 Personal Agency Video Reflection

+This week's reflection focuses on Doctrine and Covenants 58:26–28 and how personal agency has shaped my spiritual and professional journey.

+[▶️ Watch My Video Reflection] https://youtu.be/-_E9sF8rkR0